 Pick The Right Keywords For Your H1 Header Tag

 Keywords are the lifeblood of SEO.
-They signal to Google and other search engines what your content is about, whether it’s “best donuts in Memphis” or “how to unclog your drains.”
+They signal to Google and other search engines what your page content is about, whether it’s “best donuts in Memphis” or “how to unclog your drains.”
 Without a strong targeted keyword, how are you going to rank for the search terms that matter to your website?

 This tip is less on the technical side of things and more on the aesthetic side.
 The <h1> HTML tag tells Google to pay particular attention to that set of text since it describes your page’s content.
 And as one of the more important pieces of code (for SEO, at least), its formatting should reflect that.